-We’ve designed the program to be user-friendly and adaptable.
+Bird Buddies is adaptable!
 Use the materials each day for five days in a row, or once a week for five weeks (or any other way you like) to add hands-on learning to your summer programming.
-The materials are designed for elementary aged children, but can be adapted for older or younger kids.
+The materials are designed for elementary-aged children, but can be adapted for older or younger kids.

 The toolkit includes 5 topics for exploration through fiction and nonfiction books, hands-on activities, new vocabulary, and fun writing prompts.
-Each topic also includes recommendations for kid-friendly digital media (websites, podcasts, apps, and video).
-In the Appendix you'll find printable “Best of the Birds", bird words, Bird Buddies name tags, journal covers, and certificates — as well as tip sheets from Reading Rockets.
+Each topic also includes recommendations for kid-friendly digital media — websites, podcasts, apps, and video.
+In the Appendix you'll find printable “Best of the Birds,” bird words, Bird Buddies name tags, journal covers, and certificates, and Growing Readers tip sheets from Reading Rockets.

 Books about birds

-Looking for great books about birds and birding?
-Browse our Bird Buddies booklist featuring fiction, nonfiction, and poetry books.
+Looking for great kids’ books about birds and birding?
+Our Bird Buddies toolkit includes dozens of recommended fiction, nonfiction, and poetry books.
 Browse the Bird Buddies booklist.

 Bird Buddies certificate